Story by: Norton Children’s on February 5, 2020

 A toddler coughs when lying down?
 Maybe didn’t cough at all during the day, or not cough much, but started coughing at night?

 The reason is that mucus from the sinuses drains into the throat while your toddler is horizontal, triggering the cough.
 Asthma also can cause a nighttime cough, as airways tend to be more irritable after bedtime.

 Contact your pediatrician if your toddler’s cough is on-and-off and gets worse at night and while active.

 “While a nighttime cough is typically the result of drainage while lying down, it also could be a sign of asthma.
-If your child is having trouble breathing or can’t speak, eat or drink, seek emergency help right away,” said April R. Mattingly, M.D., pediatrician with Norton Children’s Medical Associates – Crestwood.
+If your child is having trouble breathing or can’t speak, eat or drink, seek emergency help right away,” said April R. Mattingly, M.D., pediatrician with Norton Children’s Medical Group – Crestwood.

 Pediatric primary care at more than 20 locations in the Louisville area, including Southern Indiana.